MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 ### Design checklist

 > [!div class="checklist"]
-> - **Cluster and workload architectures:** Review [AKS best practices](/azure/aks/best-practices) documentation.
-> - **Cluster architecture:** Don't modify resources in the [node resource group (for example MC_)](/azure/aks/faq#why-are-two-resource-groups-created-with-aks).
-You should *only* make modifications at [cluster creation time](/azure/aks/faq#can-i-provide-my-own-name-for-the-aks-node-resource-group), or with assistance from [Azure Support](https://ms.portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/supportPlans).
-> - **Cluster and workload architectures:** Monitor your clusters using [Container insights](/azure/azure-monitor/containers/container-insights-overview) to collect metrics, logs, and diagnostics to monitor the availability and performance of the cluster and workloads running on it.
-Enable and review [Kubernetes master node logs](/azure/azure-monitor/containers/container-insights-log-query#resource-logs) and additionally, configure [scraping of Prometheus metrics](/azure/azure-monitor/containers/container-insights-prometheus-integration) with Container insights.
-> - **Cluster and workload architecture:** Remove dependencies on public container registries.
-Store all container images within [Azure Container Registry](/azure/container-registry/container-registry-intro) and enable [geo-replication](/azure/container-registry/container-registry-geo-replication) to manage a single registry across all regions.
-Enforce this using Azure Policy.
 > - **Cluster architecture:** Use a template-based deployment using Bicep, Terraform, or others.
 Make sure that all deployments are repeatable, traceable, and stored in a source code repo.
 Can be combined with GitOps.
+> - **Workload architecture:** Use a repeatable and automated deployment processes for your workload within your software development lifecycle.
 > - **Cluster architecture:** Enable diagnostics settings to ensure control plane or core API server interactions are logged.
+> - **Cluster and workload architectures:** Enable [Container insights](/azure/azure-monitor/containers/container-insights-overview) to collect metrics, logs, and diagnostics to monitor the availability and performance of the cluster and workloads running on it.
+> - **Workload architecture:** The workload should be designed to emit telemetry that can be collected, which should also include livelyness and readiness statuses.
+> - **Cluster and workload architectures:** Use KS engineering practices that target Kubernetes to identify application or platform reliability issues.
+> - **Workload architecture:** Optimize your workload to operate and deploy efficiently in a container.
+> - **Cluster and workload architectures:** Enforce cluster and workload governance using Azure Policy.

 ### Recommendations